-- 1 Choose System Preferences from the Apple menu and click Energy Saver. - 2 Click the Sleep tab and do the following: - Set the computer sleep setting to Never. - Set the display sleep setting to Never. - Deselect Put the hard disk(s) to sleep when possible option.
+- 1 Choose System Preferences from the Apple menu and click Energy Saver.

+- 2 Do the following:

+- Set the computer sleep setting to Never.

+- Set the display sleep setting to Never.

+- Deselect Put the hard disk(s) to sleep when possible option.